-George Michael: The Possible Unintended Beneficiaries of Not Having an Estate Plan
+George Michael: Unexpected Death Without an Estate Plan

 The unexpected death of the influential, iconic and wealthy British singer George Michael (real name Georgios Kyriacos Panayiotou) at the age of 53 demonstrates the undeniable need to have an estate plan in place when you die to protect your assets and ensure that your testamentary wishes are followed.
 George Michael’s rise to fame started in the 1980s with his involvement in the musical duo “Wham!” before transitioning into a successful solo career.
 George Michael continued to record up until shortly before his death.
 He sold more than 100 million records worldwide and had numerous songs reach No. 1 on the charts in the United Kingdom, United States and many other countries, including “Wake Me Up Before You Go-Go,” “Careless Whisper” and “Faith.”
 As a result, George Michael’s Estate is likely worth in excess of $100 million, yet, because of his relatively young age, there is speculation about whether he had a Last Will and Testament and who will ultimately inherit his Estate.

 People will often wait until much later in life before seeking counsel to prepare their estate plan and memorializing their testamentary desires.
 The pitfalls for doing so can be severe, not only because your estate could possibly owe estate taxes and administrative expenses that could have been avoided, but also because your property could end up going to a family member that you never intended to inherit from you.
 Everyday, loved ones are lost due to sudden or unexpected circumstances.
 It is important for everyone to have an estate plan in place that ensures assets are preserved as much as possible and pass to the right beneficiaries.